Censored Sampling of Diffusion Models Using 3 Minutes of Human Feedback: Reward model and human feedback

 To further improve human-feedback efficiency, we use transfer learning.
 Specifically, we take a ResNet18 model \cite{he2016,he20162} pre-trained on ImageNet1k \cite{deng2009imagenet} and replace the final layer with randomly initialized fully connected layers which have 1-dimensional output features.
 We observe training all layers to be more effective than training only the final layers.
-We note that transfer is appropriate for training a time-independent reward model, as pre-trained time-dependent classifiers are less common.
+We use transfer learning only for training time-independent reward models, as pre-trained time-dependent classifiers are less common.
+Transfer learning turns out to be essential for complex censoring tasks (Sections~\ref{ss:church}, \ref{ss:bedroom} and \ref{ss:stable}), but requires guidance techniques other than the simple classifier guidance (see Section~\ref{sec:sampling_procedures}).